Preimplantation Genetic Screening (PGS)

 PGS involves testing an embryo’s chromosomes.
 Chromosomes are the structures inside of our cells that contain the genetic information needed for our bodies to grow, develop, and maintain our health.
 There are 23 pairs of chromosomes (46 total).
 Chromosomes 1-22 are called autosomes, and are present in both males and females.
 The 23rd pair of chromosomes determines whether we are male (XY) or female (XX).
 Changes to the number or structure of the chromosomes may cause failure of an embryo to implant, result in a miscarriage, or lead to the birth of a baby with developmental and/or physical abnormalities.

-CombiMatrix utilizes a technique called Chromosomal Microarray Analysis (CMA) to evaluate the embryo for chromosomal abnormalities.
-By investigating hundreds of thousands of points along all 23 pairs of chromosomes, CMA is able to determine how many copies of any given region of a chromosome are present.
+CombiMatrix performs PGS using a technique called Next Generation SEquencing (NGS).
+By investigating hundreds of thousands of sequences along all 23 pairs of chromosomes, we can determine how many copies of any given region of a chromosome are present.
 For the first 22 pairs (the autosomes), there should be two copies of each chromosome.
 For the 23rd pair, there should be either two X chromosomes (female) or an X and a Y (male).
 When there is an extra or missing chromosome, this is referred to as aneuploidy.
 If there is a gain or loss of the entire chromosome, it is called a whole chromosome aneuploidy.
 If there is a gain or loss that involves a region greater than 30 Mb in size, it is called a segmental aneuploidy.
 Most implantation failures and miscarriages are caused by whole chromosome aneuploidy, however, segmental aneuploidies may have a similar effect.
-Because of the small sample size (one or several cells), it is not possible to identify segmental aneuploidy of regions smaller than 30 Mb in size.

 Who Can Benefit From PGS?

-In addition to increasing the likelihood of a successful pregnancy for any couple, PGS may benefit couples who:
+PGS can increase the likelihood of a successful pregnancy for any couple, however, it may be particularly helful for couples who:

 - Have experienced one or more failed IVF cycles